Yan Gomes Player Props: Cubs vs. Dodgers

-After going 2-for-5 with an RBI in his most recent game, Yan Gomes and the Chicago Cubs face the Los Angeles Dodgers (who will start Noah Syndergaard) at 10:10 PM ET on Friday.
+After going 3-for-4 with two home runs and two RBI in his last game, Yan Gomes and the Chicago Cubs take on the Los Angeles Dodgers (who will hand the ball to Julio Urias) at 4:10 PM ET on Sunday.

-In his last game, he had two hits (going 2-for-5 with an RBI) against the Mariners.
+In his last appearance, he mashed two homers in his previous game (going 3-for-4) against the Dodgers.

 Yan Gomes Game Info & Props vs. the Dodgers